What's happening in week 20 of your pregnancy

 They will also start producing Meconium in their bowel.
 This is a harmless mixture of amniotic fluid that your baby has swallowed, digestive secretion and dead skin cells that will form your baby’s first bowel movement after birth.

-At your ‘anomaly scan’ your baby will be measured to make sure their growth is on track.
+Around this time you will have your ‘anomaly scan’ where your baby will be measured to make sure their growth is on track.
 Major organs will be checked for proper development.
 And amniotic fluid, placenta location, and fetal heart rate will all be examined to be sure baby’s thriving.
 Your scan will also show the position of the placenta.

 A low-lying placenta (where it attaches itself to the lower part of the womb) may sometimes be identified at the anomaly scan.
 Don’t be too worried as in 90% of cases, as your baby grows, your expanding uterus naturally pulls the placenta upwards away from your cervix.
 For some women, the placenta continues to lie in the lower part of the uterus after 20 weeks.

 If your placenta is partially or completely blocking the womb opening at the end of pregnancy, this is known as known as 'placenta praevia

 This affects 1 in 200 births.
 However, if your placenta is shown to be covering the cervix at your anomaly scan another scan will be offered between 32-36 weeks to check whether its moved.

 - By now your baby can hear your heartbeat and outside noises like music

 - Your baby's hair is starting to grow

 - Your baby is now formed and turning somersaults